 10. Align it with your content

 Give your readers a real taste of what’s to come in your piece by writing headlines that add up.
-If your article makes a powerful declaration or statement, then let every textual component, from top to bottom, support it.
+If your article makes a powerful declaration or statement, then let every part of your blogs format and its textual component, from top to bottom, support it.
 Otherwise, it would look strange, as if you’ve missed your own point.

 The New Yorker spends a lot of time creating article titles that emulate the success of their high-quality content.
 In its title “Udon Takes On New Texture At Hanon,” New Yorker readers are successfully lured into the niche world of Japanese noodles.